Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Experiments

 \subsubsection{Interpretation in Pairwise Tone Comparison}

 Together, the mean difference and the 95\% confidence interval provide complementary insights.
-The mean difference quantifies the direction and magnitude of politeness tone effects, while the confidence interval assesses the reliability and replicability of those effects.
-This combination provides a solid foundation for determining whether politeness levels can influence LLM model accuracy in a given domain.
+The mean difference quantifies the direction and magnitude of politeness tone effects, while the confidence interval provides a principled estimate of the statistical reliability of those effects.
+Taken together, these measures enable robust assessment of whether politeness levels systematically influence LLM model accuracy across domains.

+Because multiple pairwise tone comparisons are conducted, the results should be interpreted with awareness of potential multiple-comparison effects.
+However, since the tone comparisons were predefined and limited in number, we report unadjusted confidence intervals and focus on consistent patterns observed across domains and models.

+Table~\ref{tab:model_tone_accuracies} and Table~\ref{tab:cross_domain_tone_grouped} summarize the pairwise accuracy differences across politeness tones for each domain, task, and model.
+The analysis focuses on two statistical indicators: the mean difference, which captures the directional impact of tone, and the 95\% confidence interval, which characterizes the reliability of the observed differences.